-Learning and students
+Learning and Students

 We systematically measure and track women's application rate to the University, their acceptance and entry rate, and their study completion and graduation rate at the University – this is a long-standing commitment to gender equality and now carried out as part of the Access and Participation process overseen by the Office for Students.

-The University’s Access and Participation Plan, which includes data recording the University’s successes in supporting women's applications, acceptance/entry, and participation at the University, and our plans for ensuring that this continues, is publically available.
+The University’s Access and Participation Plan, which includes data recording the University’s successes in supporting women's applications, acceptance/entry, and participation at the University, and our plans for ensuring that this continues, is publicly available.

-Public and Business Engagement
+Public And Business Engagement

 We support schemes such as the Yorkshire Sound Women Network which promote opportunities in traditionally male spheres (in this case sound and music technology), supporting efforts to address under-representation, and in general encourage applications by women in subjects where they are underrepresented.

-Impact for students
+Impact for Students

 The University has formal policies on non-discrimination against women, and transgender people.
 We also have maternity and paternity policies that support women’s participation.